floverfelt/floverfelt.github.io/_posts/2021-05-27-software-good-enough.md

 We don't really seem to learn from this either.
 We just keep designing and building products that do this.

 Given how much Software Engineers fetishize simplicity, we are terribly bad at implementing it.
-For example, while on the Link team at work, we were building out a Spring boot app.
+For example:

-The ask for the app was to forward messages from a frontend Salesforce (SF) application to a backend [Mirth](https://www.mirthcorp.com/community/issues/browse/MIRTH/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel) processor.
+While on a different team at work, I was asked to build an app that forwarded messages from a frontend Salesforce (SF) application to a backend [Mirth](https://www.mirthcorp.com/community/issues/browse/MIRTH/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel) processor.
 We'd consume the message from Salesforce, log it, and then send it to Mirth.

 Perfectly reasonable and doable, but also completely pointless.
 Why doesn't the SF app just send the message directly to the processor?
 Who knows?